aedanpope/tc_client/README.md

 - [StarCraft](https://en.wikipedia.org/wiki/StarCraft_(video_game)): A 1998 Real-Time strategy game.
 Used in lots of AI research, and also has a [strong professional competetive following](https://en.wikipedia.org/wiki/Professional_StarCraft_competition) in Korea worth ~millions of USD.
 - [Brood War](https://en.wikipedia.org/wiki/StarCraft:_Brood_War): The expansion pack for StarCraft.

-All current professional competition and research uses StarCraft: Brood War.
+All professional competition and research with StarCraft these days uses the Brood War expansion.

 #### AI Research with starcraft:
 Recent examples: